lidesdk/shell/readme.rst

 Lide Commandline
 ================

-Lide Commandline is a tool that allow you to execute lua scripts.
+Lide Commandline is a tool that allow you to execute lua scripts and manage lua modules, you can search install and remove modules from lide repository.

 Usage
 *****